google/eng-practices/review/reviewer/looking-for.md

 like a user, and making sure that there are no bugs that you see just by reading the code.

-You *can* validate the CL if you want—the time when it's most important for a reviewer to check a CL's behavior is when it has a user-facing impact, such as a **UI change**.
-It's hard to understand how some changes will impact a user when you're just reading the code.
+You *can* validate the CL if you want to certify that the code matches the acceptance criteria and user necessities.
+The time when it's most important for a reviewer to check a CL's behavior is when it has a user-facing impact, such as a **UI change**.
+It's hard to understand how some changes will impact a user or if the technical solution fulfills all the business necessities when you're just reading the code.
 For changes like that, you can have the developer give you a demo of the functionality if it's too inconvenient to patch in the CL and try it yourself.